 Maybe there is even physical aggression happening at home or at school.

 If you're like most of the parents we work with, you've already read all of the parenting books, you've heard far too much unsolicited advice from well-meaning family and friends, you've adjusted bedtimes and meal expectations and modeled desired behaviors and offered both rewards and consequences and it just isn't getting better.

 You're exhausted and you're not sure what to do next.

 We know that you love your child more than anything else in the world.

 We know that you just want them to be happy and well-adjusted.

 We know that you are doing your best.

 Our team has been helping families just like yours for more than a decade.
 We can help you and your child find a new groove, learn new ways to connect with one another and with the world around you, and find more moments of calm and contentment.

-We work with children as young as 3 years old through adolescence and we'd love to support your family.
+We work with children as young as 3 up through middle school and we'd love to support your family.

 If you aren't sure exactly what therapy with younger children looks like or if it would be a good fit for your family's needs, check out Kelly Jean's blog series (linked here) to learn more!